nus-cs2103-AY2122S2/ip/docs/README.md

 ## FAQ
 **Q**: How do I transfer my data to another Computer?<br/>
-**A**: Install the app in the other computer and overwrite the empty data file it creates with the file that contains the data of your previous AddressBook home folder.
+**A**: Install the app in the other computer and overwrite the empty data file it creates with the file that contains the data of your previous Duke data folder.

 ## Command summary
 <br/>